chat-black/anonymity/ARENA_system/README.md

 Here is all the source code for the ARENA system.
 * **back_end/** is the database and TIPS algorithm source code.
     * **back_end/conf/** is some configuration files that will be used when installing backend.
     * **back_end/data/** is the data used for experiments and tests.
 Since the IMDB data is too large, we only provide the TPCH data here.
+The IMDB data can be downloaded from <http://homepages.cwi.nl/~boncz/job/imdb.tgz>.
     * **back_end/gp-xerces/** is a dependency library when installing the database.
     * **back_end/gpdb_src/** is the source code of database(GreenPlum) which contains the ORCA optimizer.
 Also, the algorithms we proposed (e.g. **TIPS** and **GFP**) have been integrated into the database source code.
 The codes of these algorithms and experiments mainly involve two files (back_end/gpdb_src/src/backend/gporca/libgpopt/src/engine/CEngine.cpp) and (back_end/gpdb_src/src/backend/gporca/libgpopt/include/gpopt/search/CTreeMap.h).
 The functions corresponding to each algorithm are as follows:
         * `ARENA_TIPS` is the wrapper function for **TIPS** algorithm.
 It will call the **I-TIPS** algorithm (function `I_TIPS`) or the **B-TIPS-Heap** algorithm (function `B_TIPS_Heap`) as needed.
 All of them are in *CEngine.cpp*.